Gitty-McHubface/sdc-project2/README.md

 | Fully connected		|    43   									|
 | Softmax				|   									|

+The model was trained using the TensorFlow AdamOptimizer to reduce the cross entropy loss function.
 After some experimentation, the following hyperparameter values yielded the best results.

 **Weight initialization:**
 * mean = 0